acomaviation/aerobid-legal-docs/general_terms_and_conditions.md

 22.12 The Charterer hereby provides explicit consent and authorisation (and will ensure Passengers do the same) for the Supplier to carry out due diligence screening activities, including background checks, on both the Charterer and Passengers.
 Additionally, the Charterer will promptly supply any information and documentation requested by the Supplier to facilitate due diligence, screening, and assessment processes, thereby ensuring adherence to Laws and Sanctions.

-22.13 The Supplier reserves the right, without prejudice to any other rights it may possess under law or otherwise, to cancel a booking made by the Charterer through the Supplier Platform if there is reason to believe that they are in breach of clause 22, via written notice to the Charterer, with immediate effect, without recourse to judicial proceedings.
+22.13 The Supplier reserves the right, without prejudice to any other rights it may possess under law or otherwise, to cancel a booking made by the Charterer through the Supplier Platform if there is reason to believe that they are in breach of Clause 22, via written notice to the Charterer, with immediate effect, without recourse to judicial proceedings.
 In such cases, no liability for compensation or damages of any nature, direct or indirect, will be owed to the Charterer or any Passenger due to breaches of this Clause by the Charterer or any Passenger.

-22.14 The Charterer undertakes full liability and agrees to indemnify, reimburse, and hold harmless each Indemnitee against any and all claims, demands, suits, judgments, losses, fines, penalties, damages, costs, liabilities, and causes of action, along with associated costs and expenses.
-This indemnity obligation persists in cases of breaches or deemed breaches of clause 22 by the Charterer of any representation, warranty, undertaking, or acknowledgement outlined in this Clause.
+22.14 The Charterer undertakes full liability and agrees to indemnify, reimburse, and hold harmless each indemnitee against any and all claims, demands, suits, judgments, losses, fines, penalties, damages, costs, liabilities, and causes of action, along with associated costs and expenses.
+This indemnity obligation persists in cases of breaches or deemed breaches of Clause 22 by the Charterer of any representation, warranty, undertaking, or acknowledgement outlined in this Clause.
 It is emphasized that this indemnity remains in effect even if the Charterer cancels a confirmed booking before the scheduled Itinerary commencement.